hjoliver/cylc-7-8-sched-comp/README.md

 Comments:
 - this is conceptually much simpler than Cylc 7
-- it solves all of the problems that the Cylc 7 algorithm suffers from
+- it solves all of the problems that afflict the Cylc 7 scheduling algorithm
+- (it also supports a powerful new capability: multiple concurrent runs through the graph - "flows" - starting from any task(s) in the graph)

 ### Cylc 8 Manual Interventions

 Unlike Cylc 7, in Cylc 8 you can operate on individual tasks anywhere in the infinite graph.

-Downstream activity will flow naturally with no setup (reset or insert) required because the Cylc 8 algorithm automatically spawns future tasks "on demand" exactly as the graph dictates.
+Downstream activity flows naturally with no setup (task insert and reset) required, because downstream tasks spawn "on demand" as the graph dictates.

 Just like Cylc 7, matching tasks by glob or family name only works in the task pool.

-However, the leaner Cylc 8 task pool can make mass interventions more difficult than Cylc 7 (assuming that all involved tasks remain in the Cylc 7 task pool, that is) e.g. to target all members of a family by name.
+However, as of 8.3.2 the leaner Cylc 8 task pool can make some mass interventions more difficult than Cylc 7 (assuming that all involved tasks remain in the Cylc 7 task pool, that is) e.g. to target all members of a family by name if not all members are active yet.

 *We will address out-of-pool task matching by family name and glob in upcoming 8.x releases.*